 CARLI Digital Collections uses Google Analytics.
 Please see CARLI's Web Privacy Notice for more information.

 CARLI is not able to grant, waive, or extend intellectual property rights for any of the materials found in CARLI Digital Collections.
-Each sponsoring institution maintains its own discreet set of copyright restrictions on its collections.
-The collection's sponsor should be contacted directly for rights and permission to reproduce.
+Each sponsoring institution maintains its own discreet set of copyright restrictions and image use policies on its collections.
+Contact the collection's sponsor directly for rights information or for permission to reproduce images.
 Contact information for any item within CARLI Digital Collections can be found within the Rights field of the metadata for that item.

 Are you a CARLI member and thinking about creating digital collections?
 The benefits include not only access to and training and support for the CONTENTdm digital asset management software, but guarantee that your collection will be available to a large audience.
 Please contact firstname.lastname@example.org for further information.